delarooster/documentation/20210118-security_suggestions.md

 1. Change passwords for each and every site
     * Easiest method is to write passwords down on a physical medium
     * Computers do not care about numbers, special characters, or other fancy text; to a computer it is all the same
-    * [LENGTH is the only certain means](https://xkcd.com/936/) to slow down an algorithm from breaking your password in a reasonable time (recommend 16 or more characters for a strong password)
+    * [LENGTH is the only certain means](https://xkcd.com/936/) to slow down an algorithm from breaking your password in a reasonable time
+      - Recommend 16 or more characters for a strong password (https://xkcd.com/936/)
-2. If a private matter is to be discussed, do it in person
+2. If a private matter is to be discussed, do it **in person**
    * Hard to crack low-tech solutions
 3. Refrain from logging onto a computer, or a network, that you do not own
    * The most common and easiest way for thieves to steal your identity is for you to use a computer that is rigged or a network that is compromised.